ljx213101212/frontend-tech-stacks/react/INTERVIEW_QUESTIONS.md

 - Can we use async/await in useEffect hook's callback, why?
 - Do we need to import React from 'react'; in every component?
 - Throttling vs Debouncing
+- What is Strict Mode?
+- SyntheticEvent vs NativeEvent